jolly-io/Data_Engineering_Articles/README.md

 ### Data Engineering Lifecycle: The stages of data engineering lifecyle are as follows:
 - Generation:
   * The data used in the data engineering lifecyle originates within/from source systems.For example, a source system could be an IOT device, an application message queue, or a transactional database.
-A data engineer needs to have a working knowledge of how a given source system operates, generates its data, the frequency, velocity and variety of the the data it generates.
+A data engineer needs to have a working knowledge of how a given source system operates, generates its data, the frequency, velocity and variety of the data it generates.
 - Storage
 -  Ingestion
 -  Transformation